Advocacy

 Special Ukraine Policy Survey

-In March 2022, the New Zealand Government announced that the Special Ukraine Policy would be open for one year.
-While this policy allows up to 4,000 people to enter New Zealand, to date, only 569 Ukrainians have arrived in New Zealand on the Ukraine Visa.
+In March 2022, the New Zealand Government announced the Special Ukraine Policy.
+While this policy allowed for 4,000 Ukrainians to enter New Zealand, World Vision was alerted to the fact that very few people were arriving.

-World Vision with Mahi for Ukraine surveyed nearly 200 Ukrainians living in New Zealand to understand current barriers to accessing the visa, and produced a report with recommendations for the New Zealand Government.
-Following the report release, World Vision was involved in a consultation with the government to negotiate key changes to the policy.
+World Vision with Mahi for Ukraine surveyed nearly 200 Ukrainians to understand current barriers to accessing the visa and produced a report with key policy recommendations for the Government.

 Fair for all refugee quota

 In 2019, we campaigned to change discriminatory refugee quota restrictions – and we succeeded.
-We called on the New Zealand government to end restrictions that blocked refugees from Africa and the Middle East settling here.
+We called on the Government to end restrictions that blocked refugees from Africa and the Middle East settling here.

-While the number of people fleeing conflict in Africa and the Middle East has increased, policy restrictions like needing family members already living in New Zealand have meant that since 2011, only 12 refugees from South Sudan had been allowed to resettle here.
+While the number of people fleeing conflict in Africa and the Middle East had increased, policy restrictions like needing family members already living in New Zealand meant since 2011, only 12 refugees from South Sudan had been allowed to resettle here.

 In October 2019, the government announced they were finally scrapping the family link policy.